Cohomology Structures of A Poisson Algebra: II: Introduction

-We would like to mention that Kontsevich's deformation quantization can be understood as a special case of formal deformations of Poisson algebras, see Section 4 below for more detail.
-Moreover, a necessary condition for the existence of deformation quantization is given there by using the Poisson chohomolgy groups.
+An interesting observation is that Kontsevich's deformation quantization can be interpreted as a certain formal deformation of Poisson algebras.
+As a consequence, we may give a necessary condition for the existence of deformation quantization by using the FGV-Poisson cohomology group.
+To be precise, a Poisson algebra has no quantization deformations whenever the second FGV-Poisson cohomology group vanishes.

-Since the concept of a module of a Poisson algebra is meaningful, it was also supposed by Flato-Gerstenhaber-Voronov to use Yoneda-extensions or derived functors to define certain cohomology theory for Poisson algebras.
-An immediate question is whether it is the same as the FGV-Poisson cohomology, or in other words, whether the FGV-Poisson cohomology is exactly given by usual Yoneda-extensions or derived functors.
-In this note, we will give an affirmative answer to this question, and provide a way to compute the FGV-Poisson cohomology via Hochschild cohomology and Chevalley-Eilenberg cohomology.

-Throughout $\K$ will be a field of characteristic $0$, and all unadorned $\Hom$ and $\otimes$ will be $\Hom_\K$ and $\otimes_\K$ respectively.
-Let $A$ be a Poisson algebra over $\K$.
-Following \cite{YYY}, one can define its Poisson enveloping algebra $\P$ in a natural way.
-By definition $\P$ is an associative algebra such that the category of left $\P$-modules is isomorphic to the category of Poisson $A$-modules.
-We need also the concept of quasi-Poisson modules as introduced in the same work \cite{YYY}.
-It was shown there the category of quasi-Poisson $A$-modules is isomorphic to the module category of an associative algebra $\Q$, which is called the quasi-Poisson enveloping algebra of $A$.

-In our previous work \cite{BY}, we have introduced a bicomplex of free quasi-Poisson $A$-modules, whose total complex gives a free resolution of $A$ as a quasi-Poisson module and hence calculates the quasi-Poisson cohomology.
-Inspired by this construction, we obtain a bicomplex $C_{\bullet,\bullet}$ of free Poisson $A$-modules from the foregoing one by applying the functor $\P\otimes_{\Q}-$, and by erasing one row of the bicomplex.
-Recall that $\P$ is a quotient algebra of $\Q$ and can be viewed as a $\Q$-module.
-The reason of the elision of one row is that concerning the deformation theory, the Lie bracket and the Lie module structure of $A$ on itself can not be deformed independently.